Rejuvenated and revived, Belfast is a buzzing city with a unique atmosphere that’s well worth a visit

 An award-winning gay complex featuring a spacious lounge bar and two clubrooms with DJs, entertainers and periodic live acts.

 Belfast’s compact size makes it an ideal shopping destination

-Indulge your stylish side at the gloriously trendy The Bureau; seek out some Paul Costelloe threads at BT9; satisfy your designer shoe fetish at Rojo; and enjoy the cream of the high street with branches of Gap, Miss Selfridge, French Connection, Karen Millen, Kookaï and Next.
+Indulge your stylish side at the gloriously trendy The Bureau (4 Wellington Place); seek out some Paul Costelloe threads at BT9 (45 Bradbury Place); satisfy your designer shoe fetish at Rojo (613 Lisburn Road); and enjoy the cream of the high street with branches of Gap, Miss Selfridge, French Connection, Karen Millen, Kookaï and Next.

-Home to some of the hippest shops in Belfast, Lisburn Road has an easy, laid-back atmosphere and a boho European vibe.
+Home to some of the hippest shops in Belfast, Lisburn Road has an easy, laid-back atmosphere and a bohemian European vibe.

-Belfast has stacks of shopping centres and arcades for the self-confessed mall-addict.
-Try the Gargantuan Castle Court; the new Flagship Centre; the bohemian North Street Arcade; and the upmarket Queen’s Arcade, which has a host of exquisite jewelers on display.
+Belfast has many shopping centres and arcades for the self-confessed mall-addict.
+Try the Gargantuan Castle Court; the new Flagship Centre; the bohemian North Street Arcade; and the upmarket Queen’s Arcade, which has a host of exquisite jewellery on display.

 Rumble through stalls filled with tumbling knick-knacks, or get there early on a Saturday and enjoy the award-winning farmers’ market with top quality organic fare.

 Feast on a host of excellent sights from the splendid Queen’s University to the Victorian City Hall

 Completed in 1906 to commemorate Queen Victoria granting city status to Belfast in 1888, City Hall’s crowning features are the main dome and the grand staircase designed using three types of Italian marble.

 Brush up on your literary knowledge at Belfast’s oldest library, which dates from 1788 and provides a free public reference service and a range of early Belfast and Ulster printed books.